 How to clearly navigate that data became one of the main issues to address.

-Meanwhile, I introduced a sticky vertical navigation to give the user a sense of organization and structure of the content and allow them to jump to the desired section.
+Meanwhile, I introduced a sticky vertical navigation to give the user a sense of organization and content structure, and make it easy to jump to a desired section.
 I also involved the visual designer in the early stages, so that we could consider iconography and color as supporting elements almost immediately.

 My main objective: structure the content in such a way that users could digest information at a glance and engage deeper as needed.

-My research to resolve the inclusion of the nested profiles mostly led me to dropdowns: I was attempting to reduce the visual noise of all that data.
+My research to resolve the inclusion of the nested profiles led me to dropdowns in order to reduce the visual noise of the plethora of data.

-The downside of dropdowns is that useful information is hidden.
-We eventually landed on displaying the profile structure so users could be aware of additional fisheries nested within the page and select them without having to first scroll through the “master” profile.
+The downside of dropdowns was that useful information was hidden.
+We eventually landed on displaying the profile structure so users would be aware of additional fisheries nested within the page and select them without having to first scroll through the “master” profile.

 Solutions and Visual Design

-The main call to action on the homepage is searching the database.
-The find-as-you-type feature gives users a head start on their query.
+The main call to action on the homepage was searching the database.
+The find-as-you-type feature gave users a head start on their query.

 The redesign introduced filters on the search results page and key data for each listing.
 Users can engage with summarized content without having to enter a profile page.

-A friendly step-by-step tutorial and a re-organized FAQ section give users the opportunity to familiarize with the terminology and the structure of the database.
+A friendly step-by-step tutorial and a re-organized FAQ section gave users the opportunity to familiarize with the terminology and the structure of the database.

-Diving into the world of sustainable fisheries proved challenging but allowed me to deeply empathize with the broader audience FishSource needs to engage.
-The project gave me a unique experience in designing ux of complex and abundant data presented to users not as familiar with the subject matter.
+Diving into the world of sustainable fisheries proved challenging but allowed me to deeply empathize with the broader audience FishSource needed to engage.
+The project gave me a unique experience in designing UX of complex and abundant data presented to users not as familiar with the subject matter.